Sweet Potato Pancakes

 - ½ cup sweet potato puree

-- ¾ cup unsweetened cashew milk or regular milk
+- ¾ cup unsweetened cashew milk (or cow's milk)

 - 1 egg